gmteunisse/fba-community-assembly/README.md

 docker build <username>/fba-community-assembly:0.1.0
 ```

+### Local
 Lastly, the code can downloaded and run locally.
-This requires the following dependencies:
+Clone the image as above, and make sure to fullfil the following dependencies:
 * Python 2.x (will not run on Python 3.x)
 	* NumPy
 	* SciPy